 When describing carbohydrates, "refined" means that it's not a whole grain — the grain has been processed, with the bran and germ, which contains most of the food's fiber, removed.

 This lack of fiber is believed to be one of the reasons refined grains are pro-inflammatory.
-A January 2010 clinical study in Nutrition found that whole grains are associated with reduced inflammation markers while refined grains are tied to elevated inflammation.
+Whole grains have been associated with lower inflammation markers while refined grains are tied to elevated inflammation, according to a January 2010 study in Nutrition.

 4. Trans Fats